 \section{Introduction}

-How our Earth formed is a question of major importance in contemporary astrophysics, cosmochemistry and geochemistry, not only for explaining the origin of our own planet but also for understanding the prevalence of potentially habitable planets orbiting other stars \citep{Anglada-Escude+etal2016,Gillon+etal2017,Raymond+etal2021}.
+How our Earth formed is a question of major importance in contemporary astrophysics, cosmochemistry, and geochemistry, not only to explain the origin of our own planet but also to understand the prevalence of potentially habitable planets orbiting other stars \citep{Anglada-Escude+etal2016,Gillon+etal2017,Raymond+etal2021}.
 The classical theory of terrestrial planet formation was developed around mutual collisions within a population of large protoplanets and smaller planetesimals.
-The run-away phase of planetesimal accretion terminates when the protoplanets reach the oligarchic growth phase, characterized by a low number of regularly spaced planetary embryos orbiting within an excited planetesimal population \citep{KokuboIda1998}.
+The runaway phase of planetesimal accretion terminates when the protoplanets reach the oligarchic growth phase, characterized by a low number of regularly spaced planetary embryos orbiting within an excited planetesimal population \citep{KokuboIda1998}.
 Subsequent growth occurs by orbital perturbations and giant impacts over approximately 30--100 Myr \citep{Chambers2001}.
 The moon-forming giant impact is envisioned to be the last major mass contribution to Earth \citep{CanupAsphaug2001}.

 If the terrestrial planets did form through planetesimal accretion, then it should in principle be possible to match the composition of Earth to an extant asteroid or meteorite class that is a remnant of the planetesimal population that formed around 1 AU in the solar protoplanetary disc.
-The enstatite chondrites, a class of chemically very reduced meteorites associated with the inner Solar System \citep{Warren2011}, do have the right isotopic composition of elements such as Cr and Ti, but the moderately volatile elements (such as Na and K) and moderately refractory elements (such as Si) in the enstatite chondrites are much less depleted than on our Earth \citep{Javoy1995,Javoy+etal2010,Braukmuller+etal2019}.
+The enstatite chondrites, a class of very chemically-reduced meteorites associated with the inner Solar System \citep{Warren2011}, do have the right isotopic composition of elements such as Cr and Ti, but the moderately volatile elements (such as Na and K) and moderately refractory elements (such as Si) in the enstatite chondrites are much less depleted than on our Earth \citep{Javoy1995,Javoy+etal2010,Braukmuller+etal2019}.
 It has therefore been proposed that the enstatite chondrites constitute a sister clade to the unknown reservoir that formed Earth \citep{Dauphas2017,Morbidelli+etal2020}.